DataDog/system-tests/docs/architecture/overview.md

 ## Application Container

-The application container is the pluggable component for each language.
+The application container (aka weblog) is the pluggable component for each language.
 It is a web application that exposes consistent endpoints across all implementations.

 If you are introducing a new Dockerfile, or looking to modify an existing one, remember that they are built using this convention in arguments: `./utils/build/docker/{language}/{dockerfile-prefix}.Dockerfile`.